Shifted Poisson structures on differentiable stacks: -graded Lie -algebras

-See, for instance, Equation (3.7) in \cite{BGNT}.
-In general, there is a convergence issue.
-However when the gauge element $b$ is a nilpotent element for the graded Lie algebra, the RHS of Equation of \eqref{eq:gauge} is well defined.
-In our situation, it is clear that $\leftgla_1\subset\Nu_0=\leftgla_1\oplus\rightgla_0$ is an abelian Lie subalgebra; in particular the above gauge transformations by $T\in\leftgla_1$ makes sense.
+See, for instance, \cite[Equation (3.7)]{BGNT}.
+In general, the right hand side of Equation \eqref{eq:gauge} may not be convergent.
+However when the gauge element $b$ is a nilpotent element of the graded Lie algebra, the right hand side of Equation \eqref{eq:gauge} is well defined.
+In our situation, it is clear that $\leftgla_1\subset\Nu_0=\leftgla_1\oplus\rightgla_0$ is an abelian Lie subalgebra; in particular the gauge transformations \eqref{eq:gauge} makes sense for all $T\in\leftgla_1$.